getodk/docs/briefcase-forms.rst

 - Once it is copied onto your local hard drive, unzip the file of the 'odk' directory.
 - Open *ODK Briefcase*.
 - In the window which opens up select :guilabel:`pull` tab.
-- Select *Custom Path to ODK Directory* in the :guilabel:`pull data from` the drop-down.
+- Select *Custom Path to ODK Directory* in the :guilabel:`pull data from` drop-down.
 - Select the unzipped :file:`odk` folder that you copied onto your local hard drive.
 - Click on :guilabel:`pull` button at the bottom of the window and the filled-in submissions that were copied off of the device will be loaded into ODK Briefcase's storage location.
 - On the Android device, open ODK Collect and delete the filled-in forms.